mwpastore/dalli-rate_limiter/README.md

 The limiting algorithm&mdash;which was overhauled for the 0.2.0 release to greatly reduce the number of round-trips to Memcached&mdash;seems to work well, but it is far from battle-tested.
-Simple benchmarking against a local Memcached instance shows zero lock timeouts with the default settings and 100 threads hitting the same limit concurrently.
+Simple benchmarking against a local Memcached instance shows zero lock timeouts with the default settings and 200 threads banging away at the same limit concurrently for an extended period of time.
 (Testing performed on a 2012 MacBook Pro with an Intel i7-3615QM processor and 16 GB RAM; benchmarking scripts available in the `bin` subdirectory of this repository.)
+I do plan on performing additional testing with a few more client cores against a production (or production-like) Memcached ring at some point in the near future and will update these results at that time.

 As noted above, this is not a replacement for an application-level rate limit, and if your application faces the web, you should probably definitely have